-Age-related macular degeneration (AMD) is a disease associated with aging that gradually destroys sharp, central vision.
+AMD is an eye condition associated with aging that gradually destroys sharp, central vision.
 Central vision is needed for seeing objects clearly and for common daily tasks such as reading and driving.
 AMD affects the macula, the part of the eye that allows you to see fine detail.
 In some cases, AMD advances so slowly that people notice little change in their vision.
-In others, the disease progresses faster and may lead to a loss of vision in both eyes.
+In others, the eye condition progresses faster and may lead to a loss of vision in both eyes.
 Macular degeneration is a leading cause of vision loss in Americans 60 years of age and older.

-Wet macular degeneration occurs when abnormal blood vessels behind the retina start to grow under the macula.
-These new blood vessels tend to be very fragile and often leak blood and fluid.
+Wet macular degeneration occurs when abnormal blood vessels behind the retina start growing under the macula.
+These new blood vessels are often very fragile and may leak blood and fluid.
 The blood and fluid raise the macula from its normal place at the back of the eye, causing rapid damage to the macula.
 With wet AMD, loss of central vision can occur quickly.

 An early symptom of wet AMD is that straight lines appear wavy.
-If you notice this condition or other changes to your vision, contact your eye care professional at once.
-You will need a comprehensive dilated eye exam.
+If you notice this condition or other changes to your vision, contact your eye doctor immediately to schedule a comprehensive dilated eye exam.

 Dry macular degeneration occurs when the light-sensitive cells in the macula slowly break down, gradually blurring central vision in the affected eye.
 As dry AMD gets worse, you may see a blurred spot in the center of your vision.
-Over time, as less of the macula functions, central vision is gradually lost in the affected eye.
+Over time, as the macula loses its ability to function, less of the macula is gradually lost in the affected eye.

 Drusen are yellow deposits under the retina.
 They often are found in people over age 60.
-Your eye care professional can detect drusen during a comprehensive dilated eye exam.
-The dry form can advance and cause vision loss without turning into the wet form.
-The dry form also can suddenly turn into the wet form, even during early stage AMD.
-There is no way to tell if or when the dry form will turn into the wet form.
+Your ophthalmologist can detect drusen during a comprehensive dilated eye exam.
+The dry form of AMD can advance and cause vision loss without turning into wet AMD.
+Dry AMD also can suddenly turn into wet AMD, even during early-stage AMD.
+There is no way to tell when dry AMD will turn into the wet form.

 Wet AMD can be treated with laser eye surgery, photodynamic therapy, and injections into the eye.
-These injections are medications that inhibit vascular endothelial growth factor.
+These injections are medications that prevent vascular endothelial growth factor (VEGF).
 None of these treatments is a cure for wet AMD.
-The disease and loss of vision may progress despite treatment.
+The eye condition and loss of vision may progress despite treatment.